quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part21_Looking_Deeper.md

 ---

 #### Episodic Semi-gradient Sarsa Pseudocode
 The episodic semi-gradient Sarsa algorithm follows the general pattern of on-policy GPI (Gradient Policy Improvement).
 It uses a parameterized action-value function and updates it based on observed returns.
-The policy is improved by following an \(\epsilon\)-greedy strategy, where actions are selected according to the current estimates.
+The policy is improved by following an $\epsilon$-greedy strategy, where actions are selected according to the current estimates.

 :p What is the pseudocode for the episodic semi-gradient Sarsa algorithm?
 ??x
-The pseudocode for the episodic semi-gradient Sarsa algorithm involves initializing weights \(w\) and then iteratively updating them based on observed returns.
-The policy is improved using \(\epsilon\)-greedy action selection.
+The pseudocode for the episodic semi-gradient Sarsa algorithm involves initializing weights $w $ and then iteratively updating them based on observed returns.
+The policy is improved using$\epsilon$-greedy action selection.
 ```java
 // Pseudocode for Episodic Semi-gradient Sarsa Algorithm
 public void semiGradientSarsa(double[] w, double alpha, double epsilon) {